kerberos-io/documentation/73_addons/5_using_v4l2_rtsp_server_to_stream.md

 ```

 ## Usage:
-If you want to now run it now, issue the following command:
+If you want to run it now, issue the following command:
 ```
 v4l2rtspserver -F15 -H 972 -W 1296 -P 8555 /dev/video0
 ```